Magda Szubanski: Recognition

 In 2019, Szubanski was appointed an officer in the general division of the Order of Australia (AO) "for distinguished service to the performing arts as an actor, comedian and writer, and as a campaigner for marriage equality."

+In 2025, she was inducted into the Logie Hall of Fame, for her contribution to comedy, literature and activism.
+She is the fifth female inductee to enter into the Logies Hall of Fame.

 LGBT rights activism

-Szubanski has been a vocal campaigner for LGBT rights and for same-sex marriage since coming out publicly.
+Szubanski has been a vocal campaigner for LGBT rights and for same-sex marriage since coming out publicly in 2012.
 She is patron of the LGBT group, Twenty/10.